-Hold-down and compression forces are generated and hold-down devices specified at the following locations
+Hold-down or tie-down forces are generated and hold-down devices specified at the following locations

 Wherever shear walls are offset there is a hold-down at the end of one offset wall and another at the start of the other offset wall